peilinUWU/reel/pages/university-work.md

 ###### Framework, Python

 ### Conversational Chatbots with Memory-based Question and Answer Generation
 The goal of the study is to contribute to research in the field of maintaining long-term engagingness in chatbots, which is done through rapport building with the help of user and agent specific memory.
+Short-term memory is developed to allow the chatbot to understand context, such as context-based follow-up questions.
+Long-term memory is developed to remember information between multiple interactions, such as information about the user and the agent's  personality.
+By introducing long-term memory, the chatbot is able to generate long-term memory-based questions, and to refer to the previous conversation, as well as to retain a consistent persona.
 The paper is availalbe [here](http://urn.kb.se/resolve?urn=urn:nbn:se:liu:diva-171927) (in English).

 <br/><br/>